-A medical mission trip by 10 Compassus colleagues opened their eyes to the beauty and potential of South Africa — but also its crushing poverty.
+A medical mission trip by 10 Compassus colleagues in 2017 opened their eyes to the beauty and potential of South Africa — but also its crushing poverty.

 Compassus sends voluntary employees each year to serve alongside the workers of Living Hope, an organization that provides ministries for the Southern Cape Peninsula and works to combat poverty and disease.
 And in South Africa, there is a staggering amount of both.